stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 * A _ballistic_ trajectory is for particles that are 'fired' and implies a gravitational influence.

-* The _bounds_ specifies whether particles have a finite lifetime or are constrained by some geometric surface.
+* The _bounds_ specifies whether particles have a finite lifetime and/or are constrained by some geometric surface.

 * A _colour fade_ indicates that the particle colour would fade over time, e.g. smoke particles would perhaps start as grey and fade to black.